 La Venta River

-From the campsite and the Arco, I walked along the river besides the jungle.
-The river opened into a wider section around the bend of rapids and boulders, and this was as far as I decided to go.
-Beyond this point and with more time there are many more caves to explore and wild river to explore.
+From the campsite and the Arco, I walked along the river beside the jungle.
+The river opened into a wider section around a bend with rapids and boulders, which marked my turnaround point.
+Beyond this area, there are many more caves and stretches of wild river to explore, but I had to make the most of my time and savor the beauty that surrounded me.

 La Venta River